 In South Dakota, lawsuits over car accident injuries are governed by the statute of limitations found at South Dakota Codified Laws section 15-2-14.
 This law gives you three years to ask South Dakota's civil court system for a remedy for any kind of personal injury caused by someone else.

-So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.
+So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.

 Finally, if you've had your vehicle or other property damaged as a result of a car accident, the catch-all statute of limitations found at South Dakota Codified Laws section 15-2-13 gives you six years to get your case filed.